Satyam/sistrac/packages/controls/src/NavBar/Readme.md

 ### Attributes

 It passes all the attribute it gets to the underlying element, but hardly any will be of any use since it can hold no visible content.

+## `NavBar.Search`

+Renders a simple input box with an attached action button.
+Though it can be used for any sort of textual entry from the NavBar, it is mostly mean to provide a search box, thus the name.

+The contents of the component provide the label for the pushbutton, it can be text, an icon or any JSX.

+### Attributes

+#### `placeholder`

+Placeholder text to be shown in the input box when empty.

+#### `onSearch`

+Function to be called when the button is clicked.
+It receives:

+* `value`: the text from the input box
+* `ev`: the event object.

+#### `color`

+One of the standard Bootstrap colors to be applied to the button.

+#### `outline`

+If present, the button will be outlined instead of filled.

+#### `className`

+A className that applies to the `form` element that encloses the input box and button.

+#### `btnClassName`

+A className that applies to the button, beyond color and outline.

+#### `inputClassName`

+A className that applies to the input box.